International Swan Census

 The ISC involves one co-ordinated site-based survey timed to coincide with the International Waterbird Census.
 In the UK, the census also coincides with the Wetland Bird Survey (WeBS) Core Count, since this gives good general coverage.
 Counts at sites not covered through WeBS provide a more complete survey.
 Though the majority of counts are made on the ground, a number of sites in Ireland and Iceland are covered from the air due to difficulty in access.

 Results from the International Swan Census have been presented in various reports and papers.
 Please see our ‘Reports and newsletter‘ page.
+Summary results are also presented on the species account pages for the Whooper Swan and the Bewick’s Swan.

 To participate in the International Swan Census an observer needs to be confident that they can identify Bewick’s and Whooper Swans and also have some experience of counting birds.

 The census is undertaken at five-yearly intervals and each survey requires one count on a pre-determined date, usually in January.
 The census covers sites throughout Britain and Ireland.
-The next census is due to be undertaken in 2020.

 The overall coordination of the census is by the Wetlands International / IUCN SSC Swan Specialist Group.
 In Britain, Ireland and Iceland the census is organised by WWT, the Irish Whooper Swan Study Group and the following partners: